-How regularly you should replace your air filters could depend on the following:
+How frequently you have to exchange the air filters may be on the following:

 - Air filter model

 - Household size